lc-guy/4chan-finder/README.md

 This is now in a working state.
 Future changes will probably only be bugfixes or feature requests.

 ## Dependencies

-* Ruby Versions older than 1.9.3 are not supported (releases older than 2011).
+Ruby Versions older than 1.9.3 are not supported (releases older than 2011).

+To easily install the dependencies, install bundler if you don't have it already (`[sudo] gem install bundler`) and simply `bundle install` inside the directory.

+If you prefer to manually install the dependencies, here they are:

 * The xdg gem is necessary for handling config and cache folders location.
 To install it, enter `[sudo] gem install xdg`.
 * The colorize gem is necessary for output generation.
 To install it, enter `[sudo] gem install colorize`.
-* The nokogiri gem is necessary for cleaning the 4chan api's output.
+* The nokogiri gem is necessary for cleaning 4chan api's output.
 To install it, enter `[sudo] gem install nokogiri`.

 ## Contact
 * e-mail: aptyget@gmail.com